Chess Poster Design Process

 Design 1 v1 was not good… it lacked clear visual direction.
 The font was not engaging as only size and colour were utilised to create differences.
 Without a clear hierarchy, the information was given in one big ‘splat’.

 Whilst the design was not good, I believe my vision for it was unique.
 I intended to use line drawings of chess pieces with circles placed along the path of the line.
-This would imitate the diagrammatic Tube map designed by Harry Beck.
+This would imitate the diagrammatic TfL tube map designed by Harry Beck.
 This idea was based on the venue’s proximity to a tube station.
-To complement this theme, I also used the same colour scheme, which was not inherently bad, but the decision of where to place the colour had no logic or reasoning behind it.
-I think it would be worth revisiting this concept, with a better-suited image in the middle, though (I was lazy and just browsed stock images).
+To complement this theme, I also used the TfL colour scheme.
+This was not inherently bad, but the decision of where to place the colour had no logic or reasoning behind it.
+I think it would be worth revisiting this concept with a better-suited image in the middle, though (I was lazy and just browsed stock images).

 Design 1 v2 veers away from the symmetrical system of laying out information to a transitional system.
 This builds upon the arrangement of v1’s title.
 I was introduced to the idea of ‘systems’ in the book Typographic Systems by Kimberly Elam.
 I highly recommend this book, as it presents 8 typographic systems with simple graphic diagrams, studies where various designers demonstrate the system, and real-world examples.
-The series of studies are particularly useful as the texts are all one size and one weight to demonstrate the legibility/readability of each system.
+The series of studies are particularly useful as each design displays the same information whilst keeping the font, size and weighting consistent to demonstrate the legibility of each system.